kissmarks/kissmarks/README.md

 would go to a sudden off ALOT cuz my wifi sucks.
 I'm always s-afk or offtab except If i'm w my friends. i usually don't make first talks nor that i text first.
 _____________________________
-"Now you know my anger; The pain I For 50 years and you made the same choice I did."
+"Now you know my anger; The pain I felt for 50 years and you made the same choice I did."